MicrosoftDocs/OfficeDocs-DeployOffice/office/ltsc/2024/overview.md

 #### Support duration

-Office LTSC 2024, along with Project and Visio, will receive five years of Mainstream Support.
-After this period, Extended Support will not be provided for these products.
-For more information, see [Microsoft Lifecycle Policy](/lifecycle/).
+Office LTSC 2024, including Project and Visio, will receive five years of Mainstream Support.
+After this period, there will be no Extended Support for these products.
 For more information, see [Microsoft Lifecycle Policy](/lifecycle/).

 #### Language support